Nicca42/MVP/README.md

 ### No More Adds
 In MVP there are no adds as the content creators make their income from people liking, loving, or fan loving their content in the native currency of views.
 Views are completely locked into the system, and can never be sent to an external wallet or address.
 This is because these views are directly linked to Ether value in the LoveMachine.sol (minter).

-### Moderators
-In a future version of MPN (as it was out of current scope) the moderator functionality will be completed, allowing for moderators to rate content, their creators, and flag content.
-The flagging allows for a specific tag to be placed on the content, either flagging it as 18+ content, R rated content, or to be removed (hate speech, encouraging violence etc).
-These moderators are paid for their work by the `moderatorFund`.
-This fund is sponsored by:
-    The creation of a content creator.
-    The buying of views (not selling).
-    The uploading of new content.

-This allows for content consumers to only view from creators who have been flagged as Safe or PG13 etc. This level of control can prevent disturbing content from polluting younger users but allows for much more freedom of speech than YouTube currently allows, enabling a much larger audience with a much more secure way of viewing safe content.

 ## Notes Before We Jump In
 This is the first dApp I have ever created, and my first time playing with this technology stack.
 As such there are still bugs and this system is nowhere near complete.
 For this submission I tried to enable the base functionality so that a basic understanding of the system can be portrayed.
 For this project my focus was learning Solidity, which means there is little integration with the other technologies and tools, and alot of focus on the contracts.
 As a result of this I have learnt an incredible amount about Solidity and its specific quirks.
 I have thoroughly enjoyed learning Solidity and would deeply appreciate consideration for hiring, despite the lack of an extensive technology stack.